Dakota State University logo

 1881

-Founded as Madison Normal School / Dakota State Normal, the first school dedicated to training teachers in the Dakota Territory.
+Founded as Madison Normal School, the first teacher training school in Dakota Territory.

 1902